13 Illegal Job Interview Questions You Don’t Have to Answer

 On the one hand, employers can find themselves in hot water if they hire someone who isn’t legally allowed to work in the U.S. However, they have to ask the question directly: “Are you authorized to work in the U.S.?”

-Employers are also forbidden from asking if English is an applicant’s first language but they can ask if a candidate can read, write and speak in English.
+Employers are also forbidden from asking if English is an applicant’s first language, but they can ask if a candidate can read, write, and speak in English.

 shock/Adobe businesswoman presents a project to a young diverse team of people

 Employers aren’t allowed to ask if an applicant has a disability or request a medical exam until after there’s a job offer.
-They can ask if an applicant can do the job with or without reasonable accommodation — like providing a wheelchair ramp.

 JenkoAtaman/Adobe happy family at home on couch